-Like the woman who never go to enjoy the beautiful things she had, because she kept postponing till a better time, which never came.
+Like the woman who never gets to enjoy the beautiful things she had because she kept postponing till a better time, which never came.

 Hit me up anytime at email@example.com if you have any questions, or if you would like to book a lesson.

 These free lessons are cool, but you will never experience the progress, joy, and results that my students experience in lessons when you’re learning by yourself from blogs and videos.

 That is why people take lessons: way better results and progress, much more complete information, exposed to way more creative ideas than you can get from a blog or YouTube video.